-(i) Falcon owns 98.1% of Falcon Australia, which holds a 30% interest in the Beetaloo Exploration Permits.
-The remaining 1.9% interest of Falcon Australia is held by others.

-(ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration permit in August 2010.
-Local counsel has confirmed that despite the TCP expiry date of October 2010 having passed, the Company's interests remain valid and enforceable.

-(iii) Falcon completed its farm-out with Origin Energy Resources Limited, a subsidiary of Origin Energy Limited and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), collectively referred to herein as (the "Farminees") on 21 August 2014.
+- (i) Falcon owns 98.1% of Falcon Australia, which holds a 30% interest in the Beetaloo Exploration Permits.
+The remaining 1.9% interest of Falcon Australia is held by others. - (ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration permit in August 2010.
+Local counsel has confirmed that despite the TCP expiry date of October 2010 having passed, the Company's interests remain valid and enforceable. - (iii) Falcon completed its farm-out with Origin Energy Resources Limited, a subsidiary of Origin and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), collectively referred to as (the "Farminees") on 21 August 2014.
 On completion, Origin was appointed as operator of the exploration permits.
+On 5 May 2017, it was announced that Origin had acquired Sasol's interest, bringing its overall interest to 70% in the Beetaloo Exploration Permits.